Ferris-Labs/site-draft/content/en/docs/User Guide/Workflow.md

    ![](/images/cm_workflow_info.png)

-3. **In this given use case, the administrator should download the file "view file" to verify the content to decide of its outcome.
-"Approve; Decline; Cancel"**
+3. In this given use case, the administrator should download the file "view file" to verify the content to decide of its outcome.
+"Approve; Decline; Cancel"

 4. Click on Approve

-5. Add commentar to describe the reason why it has been approved
+5. Add a comment to describe the reason why it has been approved

 ![](/images/workflow_approve.png)

 ![](/images/approval_comment.png)

-6. Click on "Approved i" to check the reason it has been approved (declined; cancelled)
+6. Click on "Approved i" to check the reason why it has been approved, declined or cancelled

 ![](/images/approvedi_comment_check.png)

 #### Execution Triggered

-Once the workflow was approved, an execution was triggered.
-Below the details and steps are verified:
+Once the workflow is approved, an execution is triggered.
+Below details and steps are verified:

-1. Click on Workflows to open dropdwon and then on List Workflows
+1. Click on Workflows to expand the navigation and then select List Workflows
-2. Click on the magnifying glass to open details page
+2. Click on the magnifying glass to open the details page

 ![](/images/list_workflows.png)